Diogomadeira97/Dietpi-NAS_Exential/README.md

 • If the [DDNS](#DDNS) recommendation is being made, chose DDNS and put your domain.

-#### PiVPN:
+#### Onlyoffice:

 • When install Onlyoffice, the database password will be requested.
-As stated [TIPS](#Tips), the password will be create on /mnt/Cloud/Public/Passwords consecutively, use Samba or Diet-Dashboard to easily access.
+As stated [TIPS](#Tips), the password (DBOFFICEPW) will be create on /mnt/Cloud/Public/Passwords consecutively, use Samba or Diet-Dashboard to easily access.

 ### Services Configuration: